Ahaeflig/NHL-Inspector/ProcessBook/README.md

 We wanted to find a nice way to get a global picture of a championship and we found the NHL to be a good fit to try.

 ### What am I trying to show
-The goal is really to show how the championship is evolving over time.
+The goal is really to show how the championship is evolving over time while letting the user interact with the visualization a bit.

 ## Layout evolution and sketches
 First we thought about having three separated parts of the page dedicated to display the data and the user choices.
-One part was the overall state of the competition and the two other parts were to compare the selected team's statistics.
+One part was the overall state of the competition and the two other parts were used to compare the selected team's statistics using bar plots going out of a circle with each team's logo in the center.

 <br >
 <div align = 'center'>